Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Results

 We now focus on the linear models trained on both masked and unmasked inputs.
 In \Cref{fig:leadtime_breakdown}, we show that performance between masked and unmasked models is quite similar, though we find a small but consistent improvement when using masked inputs.
 Furthermore, the inherent interpretability of linear models allows us to direcly look at the model weights, shown in \Cref{tab:linCoefficientsTransposed} to interpret model behavior.
 Here we point to $\alpha_7$, which corresponds to the lead time input feature for the linear models.
 For the unmasked inputs--featured at the bottom-- the probabilistic linear model learns an anti-correlation between the lead time and the standard deviation of the change in pressure.
-As we know that in general there is an increase in the uncertainty of our prediction at longer lead times, this suggests that the model learns to compensate for the variability in other features through the leadtime feature instead of learning a direct relationship.
+As we know that in general there is an increase in the uncertainty of our prediction at longer lead times (as there generally is greater variability in the observed intensification at longer lead times) , this learned anti-correlation suggests that the model learns to compensate for the variability in other features through the lead time feature instead of learning a direct relationship.
 This behavior is not perceived reflected in the standard deviation coefficients for the models trained on masked inputs.
 We also see that the masked model in general relies on more varied sources of NeWM data (as evidenced by coefficients \makebox{$\alpha_1$ - $\alpha_6$}).
+We also provide plots showing the mean intensification ($\mu_{\Delta V_{max}}$) predicted by the ANN vs. the observed intensification from IBTrACS for lead times $\tau \in \left\{ 24, 96, 120 \right\}$ in \Cref{fig:pred_v_true}.
+We choose $\tau = 24h$ as it is the point where the linear models' probabilistic performance is most similar per (b) in \Cref{fig:leadtime_breakdown}, $\tau = 96h$ as it is the point at which the last of the deterministic models have an error of about 1 standard deviation per (d) in \Cref{fig:leadtime_breakdown}, and $\tau = 120h$ as it is the maximum horizon reported by some operational products (e.g., the 5-day NHC forecast).
+In \Cref{fig:pred_v_true} we see that the predicted mean intensification generally fall below the y=x line for the higher intensification rates, while the de-intensification tail is better captured.
+This further emphasizes the benefit of predicting a full distribution per sample, as the predicted variance can help capture the probability of the event happening.